powercodeacademy/phrg-rails-project/README.md

 5. Your application must provide a standard user authentication, including signup, login, logout, and passwords.
 You can use [Devise](https://github.com/plataformatec/devise) but given the complexity of that system, you should also feel free to roll your own authentication logic.

 6. You must make use of a nested resource with the appropriate RESTful URLs.
 Additionally, your nested resource must provide a form that relates to the parent resource.
 Imagine an application with user profiles.
-You might represent a person's profile via the RESTful URL of /profiles/1, where 1 is the primary key of the profile.
-If the person wanted to add pictures to their profile, you could represent that as a nested resource of /profiles/1/pictures, listing all pictures belonging to profile 1.
+You might represent a person's profile via the RESTful URL of `/profiles/1`, where 1 is the primary key of the profile.
+If the person wanted to add pictures to their profile, you could represent that as a nested resource of `/profiles/1/pictures`, listing all pictures belonging to profile 1.
 The route `/profiles/1/pictures/new` would allow one to upload a new picture to profile 1.

 7. Your forms should correctly display validation errors.
 Your fields should be enclosed within a fields_with_errors class and error messages describing the validation failures must be present within the view.

-8. Your application should contain Unit tests for at least 2 of your models.
-Start by adding `rspec` to your `Gemfile` and initializing it.
-Before you start, reach out to an instructor about getting some guidance for appropriate tests you may add.
+8. Your application should contain Unit tests for all of your models and at least Integration test.
+Your Integration test can be a controller test, a request test, a feature test, or a system test.
+Start by adding `rspec-rails` to your `Gemfile` and initializing it.
+Before you start, reach out to a TA or instructor about getting some guidance for appropriate tests you may add.
+Use [Relish documentation](https://relishapp.com/rspec/rspec-rails/v/4-0/docs/) to learn more about these different types of tests in `rspec` and how to set them up.

 9. Your application must be, within reason, a DRY (Don't-Repeat-Yourself) Rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the [Rails Style Guide](https://github.com/bbatsov/rails-style-guide) and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 10. Your application should conform to Nitro's Ruby linting conventions.
-The `rubocop.yml` included in this repo should be copied over to your application and named `.rubocop.yml`.
-Then running `rubocop` from your application's root should return a `no offenses detected` message.
-(Notice you change the filename by adding a `.` to it.
-Don't forget to add "rubocop" to your Gemfile.)
+The `.rubocop.yml` included in this repo should be copied over to your application.
+Running `rubocop` from your application's root should return a `no offenses detected` message.
+(Don't forget to add "rubocop" to your Gemfile.)

 11. Your app should include a `README.md` with a description of the project and an installation guide (e.g. fork and clone repo, migrate db, bundle install, etc).